nowrin0102/nowrinsurovi/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Nowrin is a PhD candidate at the Engineering Product Development (EPD) pillar of SUTD.
-She is currently working on defect detection in metal additive manufacturing.
+Nowrin graduated from SUTD with a PhD in August 2023.
+Her research interests include Additive Manufacturing, Machine learning, Signal and Image processing.

 Prior to that, she was a Research Assistant at the Bangladesh Council of Scientific and Industrial Research (BCSIR).

-Her research interest includes additive manufacturing, signal and image processing, computer vision, machine and deep learning.

 <a href='assets/pdf/Nowrin_akter_surovi.pdf'>Curriculum Vitae</a>